Japan’s Act on the Protection of Personal Information (APPI)

 - The right to request access to a PIC’s records in relation to data transfers to third parties.

-- The right to access personal information that a PIC intends to delete within a six month time frame.
-Under previous versions of the APPI, personal information that was set for deletion within this six month period was exempt from the law.
+- The right to access personal information that a PIC intends to delete within a six-month time frame.
+Under previous versions of the APPI, personal information that was set for deletion within this six-month period was exempt from the law.

-- The right to request that a PIC cease the use or transfer of a data subjects personal information if the PIC in question no longer has use for said information in accordance to the purpose for which it was collected, a data breach has occurred, or it is determined that the manner in which a PIC is handling the personal information of data subject has a likelihood of resulting in the infringement of said data subjects rights.
+- The right to request that a PIC cease the use or transfer of a data subject’s personal information if the PIC in question no longer has use for said information in accordance with the purpose for which it was collected, a data breach has occurred, or it is determined that the manner in which a PIC is handling the personal information of data subject has a likelihood of resulting in the infringement of said data subjects rights.

 What are the penalties for violating the APPI?

-As Japan has experienced an increased level of cybercrime and data breaches in recent years, providing enhanced and modernized data protection rights for citizens was a much needed development within their legal sphere.
-To this end, Japan has joined the list of a multitude of countries that have either amended previous data privacy laws, or passed new laws altogether in the face of a new information sharing landscape that has never been seen before in history.
+As Japan has experienced an increased level of cybercrime and data breaches in recent years, providing enhanced and modernized data protection rights for citizens was a much-needed development within their legal sphere.
+To this end, Japan has joined the list of a multitude of countries that have either amended previous data privacy laws, or passed new laws altogether in the face of a new information-sharing landscape that has never been seen before in history.
 While having lax data security laws in place may have been acceptable in previous generations, the rise of online communication and in turn commerce has necessitated the need for laws such as Japan’s APPI all around the globe.